-30 41 U.S.C. §8502(b)(1)(A)-(K) (listing the 11 Agencies that AbilityOne Commissioners must come from as the Department of Agriculture, Department of Defense, Department of the Army, Department of the Navy, Department expertise within their home agency, as was envisioned by Congress, and deprives them of a representative voice.
-As a result, these unrepresented departments or agencies31 may be disadvantaged, and so is the Commission.
+27 41 U.S.C. § 8502(b)(1)(A)-(K) (listing the 11 Agencies that AbilityOne Commissioners must come from as the Department of Agriculture, Department of Defense, Department of the Navy, Department of the Air Force, Department of Education, Department of Commerce, Department of Veterans Affairs, Department of Justice, Department of Labor, and General Services Administration).